pklaschka/pnpm-parcel-monorepo-test/README.md

 - Alias: `pnpm i`
 - `npm ci`-equivalent: `pnpm i --frozen-lockfile` (automatically true in CI environment)

+**You can also run `pnpm install` when anything about your dependencies becomes out of date to fix it back up.**

 ### Installing dependencies to packages

 Run commands in the package's directory: